Zoll manifolds with boundary: Degeneracy and Morse index

-\begin{section}{Degeneracy and Morse index} The main references for this section are the papers \cite{Kal88, PicTau99}.
-Free boundary geodesics in a Riemannian manifold with boundary $(M,g)$ are critical points of the energy action functional $E(\gamma)=\frac12\int_0^1g(\gamma',\gamma')\,\mathrm dt$ defined in the space $\mathcal H(M,\partial M)$ of curves $\gamma\colon[0,1]\to M$ of Sobolev regularity $H^1$, and satisfying the boundary condition $\gamma(0),\gamma(1)\in\partial M$.
+The main references for this section are the papers \cite{Kal88, PicTau99}.
+Free boundary geodesics in a Riemannian manifold with boundary $(M,g)$ are critical points of the energy functional $E(\gamma)=\frac12\int_0^1g(\gamma',\gamma')\,\mathrm dt$ defined in the space $\mathcal H(M,\partial M)$ of curves $\gamma\colon[0,1]\to M$ of Sobolev regularity $H^1$, and satisfying the boundary condition $\gamma(0),\gamma(1)\in\partial M$.
 It is well known that critical points of $E$ in $\mathcal H(M,\partial M)$ have finite Morse index.
 A Morse index theorem for this situation can be easily obtained from the Morse index theorem in the case of both endpoints varying in submanifolds, see for instance \cite{PicTau99} for the statement and a concise proof of this result.

 Recall that the Morse index of a free boundary geodesic $\gamma\colon[0,1]\to M$ is given by the index of the symmetric bilinear form

 defined in the space $\mathcal H_\gamma$ of vector fields (of Sobolev class $H^1$) along $\gamma$ that are tangent to $\partial M$ at the endpoints.
 Here, the prime ${}'$ denotes the covariant derivative of fields along $\gamma$, $\mathcal S$ denotes the second fundamental form of $\partial M$, and $\mathcal R_\gamma=\mathcal R(\gamma',\cdot)\gamma'$ is the curvature tensor of the Levi--Civita connection of $g$, chosen with the sign convention $\mathcal R(X,Y)=[\nabla_X,\nabla_Y]-\nabla_{[X,Y]}$.